heyqule/enemy_race_manager/Mod-Compatibility.md

 #### Combat Mechanic Overhaul
 - Have been causing unexpected issues.
 Expect anomalies when you use it.
 - I have fixed them on some of them.
 Such as turrets can't hit air unit or other ground structures.

+#### Alien Biomes
+- It turns any nauvis based planet into barren land (no rock or tree) as it modified the base game autoplace algo.
+- Affected planets: Earth and Auir.
+- Not recommended to use if you plan to visit the above planets.

 #### Any mod that changes the properties of space-age planets (e.g Solar System ++)